top of page

 Watercolors are an affordable and fun way to try your hand at painting!

-Be Like Jo March and Write Something!
+3. Be Like Jo March and Write Something

 Louisa May Alcott created Little Women based on her real life experiences and family.
+Like Louisa, her character Jo was a fabulous and prolific writer!

-The Alcott family embraced a largely vegetarian lifestyle.
-Bronson Alcott avoided animal foods and as a result, the family's meals were centered around vegetables, fruits, grains and breads.
+Louisa May Alcott's father, Bronson Alcott, avoided animal foods and as a result, the family's meals were centered around vegetables, fruits, grains and breads.

 So, the meals of the time period reflected in this cookbook are what the March family ate in the novel.
-Louisa May Alcott's family avoided meat, and their meals would have included eggs, but not meat.

-Make An Apple Slump!
+5. Make An Apple 'Slump'

-Prep Time: 10 Minutes for apples/5 minutes for topping
+Prep Time: 10 Minutes for apples / 5 minutes for topping

 Total Time: 55 Minutes